Empherikal/odin-recipes/README.md

 # Odin-recipes-
-this is all about the skills that I have gotten from the start of the course till now.
-This is a semi execution of all that i know. this is a recipi page for all my favorite foods.
+This is all about the skills that I have gotten from the start of the course till now.
+This is an execution of all that i have known.
+This is a recipe page for all my favorite foods.
 Cheers